diplodocuslongus/avar_imu_ros2/README.md

 # Allan Variance ROS2

+Jazzy branch, tested on raspberry pi 5.

 This is a work based mainly on Autoliv-Research's allan_variance_ros2 package which itself is a clone of ori-drs/allan_variance_ros.
 I already had a clone of ori-drs so couldn't clone Autoliv-Research repos hence this independant repo.
 Credits goes to the authors of these repositories and their contributors.

 Additions to allan_variance_ros2:
-- humble and jazzy (see jazzy branch)
+- jazzy
-- tested on raspberry pi 5
+- tested and instructions to run on raspberry pi 5
 - some additions to the readme\
 - make IMU simulator work (WIP)